-Senior Commissioner includes an acting Senior Commissioner;

-subscription means any subscription, fee or dues payable by a member for or in respect of membership of an organisation;

-vary in relation to an award or industrial agreement means to add a new provision or to add to, alter, amend or rescind an existing provision.
+Senior Commissioner includes an acting Senior Commissioner; subscription means any subscription, fee or dues payable by a member for or in respect of membership of an organisation; vary in relation to an award or industrial agreement means to add a new provision or to add to, alter, amend or rescind an existing provision.

-- (1a) A matter relating to - (a) the dismissal of an employee by an employer; or - (b) the refusal or failure of an employer to allow an employee a benefit under his contract of service, is and remains an industrial matter for the purposes of this Act even though their relationship as employee and employer has ended.
+- A matter relating to (1a) - the dismissal of an employee by an employer; or is and remains an industrial matter for the purposes of this Act even though their relationship as employee and employer has ended.